 The ALS does not charge for beam time if the user’s research is nonproprietary, i.e., the results are published in the open literature.
 All users are responsible for the day-to-day costs of research (supplies, phone calls, technical support, etc.).

 Users performing proprietary research pay a fee based on ALS usage cost.
 The user may then take title to any inventions made during the proprietary research program and treat as proprietary all technical data generated during the program.
 Proprietary research is not intended for the open literature.
-For additional information about proprietary research, contact the ALS User Services Group Leader.
+For additional information about proprietary research, contact the ALS User Office.

 Users from Industry